This post may contain affiliate links. Read our disclosure policy here.

 Looking for a way to get your kids to eat more greens?
-These spinach brownies are delicious, taste like traditional brownies, and have a rich chocolate cake-like brownie texture.
+These spinach brownies are a delicious answer!

 While it’s not the same as eating a bowl of spinach leaves, there’s nothing wrong with adding more greens into other fabulous recipes kids already love.